Terrynsanders/clinvar-sql-analysis/README.md

 - How many variants have conflicting interpretations?
 - How many variants have consistent interpretations?
 - Which genes have the most conflicts?
-- How do PolyPhen predictions distribute among variants?

 ## Variant Interpretation Overview